common-lisp-net/user-migration/README.md

-# ml-migration
+# user-migration

-This tools will help us migrate the mailing lists to the new common-lisp.net incarnation.
+This tools will help us migrate the users to the new common-lisp.net incarnation.